India - Siridao House Project

 The altered facade to include full-length windows, juliette balconies and the lily ponds in the foreground

-Garden with lily ponds and rotunda leading to grand added front entrance steps
+Garden with lily ponds and rotunda leading to added grand front entrance steps

 Rotunda and central pedestal leading to grand front entrance steps